 How to Remove Labels from Plastic Jars

 Removing labels from plastic jars is a bit more of a challenge as plastic is less durable than glass.
 You can’t use boiling water as it might warp the plastic.
-You can’t use a razor blade and you might not even be able to use a dull knife as they might scratch the surface of the plastic jar.
+You can’t use a metal razor blade or dull knife as they might scratch the surface of the plastic jar.

 Here’s what to try instead: